nais/doc/docs/security/auth/azure-ad/sidecar.md

 See the [NAIS manifest reference](../../../nais-application/application.md#azuresidecar) for the complete specification.

-The above example will provision a unique Azure AD application, as well as enabling a sidecar that uses said application.
+The above example will provision a unique Azure AD application and enable a sidecar that uses said application.

 For configuration of the Azure AD application itself, see [the Configuration page](configuration.md).